Logasdf/Server/README.md

         - Request arrives from the client { type = READY_EVENT }
         - Get the Room instance where the client is currently located.
         - Call Room::ProcessReadyEvent(Client*) function
-            - if the client is in the ready-state, make it "not-ready state" and increment RoomInfo::readycount by 1.
+            - if the client is in ready-state, make it "not-ready state" and increment RoomInfo::readycount by 1.
             - otherwise, do the opposite.
         - broadcast the updated RoomInfo instance to the clients in the room.
     - Team Change